BP, Total win in $14 billion German offshore wind site tender | Headlines

 Three sites in the tender for building 2 GW of offshore turbine capacity are located around 120 km (75 miles) northwest of the island of Heligoland in the North Sea and one with 1 GW lies in the Baltic Sea, some 25 km away from the island of Ruegen.
 BP won the rights to develop two projects, marking its entry into offshore wind in continental Europe and representing 4 GW out of the total, it said in a separate statement.

 Ninety percent of the revenue from the tender will go to reducing electricity costs and marine protection measures, the regulator said.
-BP said the move was fully aligned with its integrated energy strategy and disciplined capital allocation, adding it expected returns from the project of between 6-8%.
+BP said the move was fully aligned with its integrated energy strategy and disciplined capital allocation, adding it expected returns from the project of between 6% and 8%.

-BP's initial payments totalling 678 million euros, equivalent to 10% of the bid amount, will be paid by July 2024 and the remaining 90% over a 20-year period when the projects become operational.
-TotalEnergies, too, said it will pay the German Federal government 582 million euros, adding an annual contribution would also be paid to the electricity transmission system operators in charge of connecting the projects for 20 years from the sites' commissioning. ($1 = 0.9026 euros)
+BP's initial payments totalling 678 million euros, equivalent to 10% of the bid amount, will be paid by July 2024.
+The remaining 90% will be paid over a 20-year period when the projects become operational.
+TotalEnergies said it will pay the German Federal government 582 million euros, adding an annual contribution would also be paid to the electricity transmission system operators in charge of connecting the projects for 20 years from the sites' commissioning. ($1 = 0.9026 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)